How to enable LayeredFS on a Luma-ready 3DS

 You can download any mod for any game you own and follow the instructions on the page.
 Regardless, the general process is the following:

-1. Download the mod's .zip file
+- Download the mod's

-3. Launch the game.
+to that folder. - Launch the game.

-• If the game looks unmodded, check that you haven't missed any of the steps above.
+- If the game looks unmodded, check that you haven't missed any of the steps above.

-• If your console crashes, you must check that the files haven't corrupted somehow.
+- If your console crashes, you must check that the files haven't corrupted somehow.

-• If all goes well, congrats!
+- If all goes well, congrats!
 You now have a system that can patch your games on-the-fly.

 That's all there is to the process.
 Happy modding!